Logo

-Richard Steven Valenzuela, known professionally as Ritchie Valens, was an American guitarist, singer and songwriter.
+Richard Steven Valenzuela, better known by his stage name Ritchie Valens, was an American guitarist, singer and songwriter.

 2.